KubeHelper/kubehelper/README.md

 KubeHelper has basic protection with a username and password.
 You can customize/replace them by replacing the environment variables in the deployment.
 By default, you can login with these credentials (username/password) **``kube/helper``**.

+After deployment, KubeHelper is visible in the container on port `8080`.
+This means that you can refer to the container by the service name.
+KubeHelper responds to 2 Urls `/home` and `/kubehelper`.
+If you are not logged in, you will be redirected to the login `/home` page.
+If you are logged in, then the KubeHelper will be available to you on `/kubehelper`.

 The interface consists of two parts, the control panel on the left and content area.
 KubeHelper combines a lot of different functionality that is divided into sections.
 Everyone will find something for themselves.